-Mean - BAME hourly rate is 7.2% lower
+Mean - ethnic minority hourly rate is 6.9% lower

-Median - BAME hourly rate is 4.4% lower
+Median - ethnic minority hourly rate is 4.9% lower

-The North East's median ethnic pay gap was 9.5% for FTE's in 2019 according to the Office of National Statistics Ethnicity Pay Gaps article 2019 (data from Annual Population Survey).
+The North East's median ethnic pay gap was 9.5% for FTE's in 2019 (the most recent data available nationally) according to the Office of National Statistics Ethnicity Pay Gaps article 2019 (data from Annual Population Survey).
 Therefore, our ethinicity pay gap is significantly less than the regional average.
-However we also recognise that our data more accurately represents a recruitment issue than a pay issue.
+However, we also recognise that our data more accurately represents a recruitment issue than a pay issue.
 It is clear, there is more work needed to promote opportunities to people from ethnic minorities within the organisation and to attract more external candidates.
-The total ethnicity split of the Council is 4.2% BAME to 95.8% White, therefore statistical comparisons in terms of median or mean pay rates may well be impacted due to comparative low numbers of BAME employees.
+The total ethnicity split of the Council is 5% Ethnic Minority to 95%

+White, therefore statistical comparisons in terms of median or mean pay rates may well be impacted due to comparative low numbers of Ethnic Minority employees.

-Proportion of White and BAME in Each Quartile of the Pay Structure
+Proportion of White and Ethnic Minority in Each Quartile of the Pay Structure

-Top Quartile 2021
+Top Quartile 2021 2022

-White 97.0%
+White 97.0% 96.1%

-BAME 3.0%
+Ethnic Minority 3.0% 3.9%

-Upper Middle
+Upper Middle Quartile

-Quartile

-White 95.1%
+White 95.1% 94.7%

-BAME 4.9%
+Ethnic Minority 4.9% 5.3%

-Lower Middle
+Lower Middle Quartile

-Quartile

-White 96.5%
+White 96.5% 96.2%

-BAME 3.5%
+Ethnic Minority 3.5% 3.8%

 Lower Quartile

-White 94.4%
+White 94.4% 93.15%

-BAME 5.6%
+Ethnic Minority 5.6% 6.85%

-The greatest disparity between BAME and White employees is in the highest 25 percent of paid jobs where representation of BAME employees is statistically lower than that of White colleagues when compared against the council's overall ethnicity percentage split.
-We also see a higher percentage of BAME employees occupying the lowest quartile of the pay structure than their White comparators.
-The Upper and Lower middle quartiles see a more favourable comparison when set against the overall ethnicity percentage split.
+The greatest disparity between Ethnic Minority and White employees is in the lower-middle 25 percent of paid jobs.
+Representation of Ethnic Minority employees in the highest 25 percent of paid jobs is statistically lower than that of White colleagues when compared against the council's overall ethnicity percentage split, though this has improved compared to the previous year.
+We also see a higher percentage of Ethnic Minority employees occupying the lowest quartile of the pay structure than their White comparators.
+The Upper-middle quartile see a more favourable comparison when set against the overall ethnicity percentage split.